spex-xray/spex-help/source/models/cie.rst

 ..
 Warning:: The default line broadening is just Doppler broadening.
    This is fine and self-consistent for the ‘old’ line calculation.
-To incorporate the natural line broadeing for the ‘new’ calculations, the user must use the var dopp 4 option to get Voigt profiles.
+To incorporate the natural line broadening for the ‘new’ calculations, the user must use the ``var dopp 4`` option to get Voigt profiles.
 This is physically better but takes more computation time.

 The parameters of the model are: